jrddupont/Varislic3/README.md

 Basic usage: "java -jar varislic3.jar -file fox.stl" or if you want a larger max layer size: "java -jar varislic3.jar -file fox.stl -max 0.4"

-The name is a combination of Slic3r and Autodesk's Varislice
+The name is a combination of Slic3r and Autodesk's Varislice (Although it doesn't use Varislice's algorithm, I just thought it had a nice ring to it)

 Examples:
 Here is simple dome sliced at 0.3mm